-Come on over to Big Road in Chelsea for a festival of world music from:
+The last event at Big Road in Chelsea was a festival of world music from:

 Japan, Mexico, South America, southern India, Africa, the Turkish community of the southern Balkans, Scotland, Ireland, and the southeastern U.S., as well as two acoustic blues bands and a poet accompanied by jazz and electronic sounds.

-It all takes place on Saturday, June 21st, from 10 am to 9 pm, on the street in front of our venue at 235 W. 23rd St., between 7th and 8th Avenues, Manhattan, directly across the street from the Chelsea Hotel.
+It took place on Saturday, June 21st, 2014, from 10 am to 9 pm, on the street in front of our former venue at 235 W. 23rd St., between 7th and 8th Avenues, Manhattan, directly across the street from the Chelsea Hotel, and it featured:

 Dominic Cammarota--Classical & Modern Japanese music played on the shakuhachi (bamboo flute).
 A great way to start off, with the mellow and ethereal sounds of this ancient instrument.